Analysis | What you need to know about Brad Raffensperger

 He’s a Trump supporter.
 Or at least, he was, before all of this.
 Trump endorsed him in his secretary of state race.
 Raffensperger said he voted for the president and was rooting for him to win Georgia.

 In the week after the election, Georgia was still counting votes, and pressure by Trump and his allies was just ramping up on the secretary of state.
-Here’s what Raffensperger told The Post’s Reis Thebault and Amy Gardner at the time: “If people want to understand what I’m doing, I’m just doing what the law says.
+Here’s what Raffensperger told The Washington Post’s Reis Thebault and Amy Gardner at the time: “If people want to understand what I’m doing, I’m just doing what the law says.
 We’re just going to do that.
 Do I hope that President Trump wins?
 Yeah, I certainly do.
 I’m a Republican.
 But I can’t put my thumb on the scale of the process.”

 Raffensperger hasn’t denounced Trump or the Republican Party.
-But the more Trump escalates the pressure on Raffensperger, his criticism of the president’s efforts has become sharper.
+But the more Trump escalates pressure on him, Raffensperger’s criticism of the president’s efforts has become sharper.

 There’s no love lost between him and Georgia’s two Republican senators.
-Once allies, Republican senators David Perdue and Kelly Loeffler were some of the first Georgia Republicans to turn on Raffensperger after it became clear Trump lost the state.
+Once allies, Sens.
+David Perdue and Kelly Loeffler were some of the first Georgia Republicans to turn on Raffensperger after it became clear Trump had lost the state.

 They called on Raffensperger to resign, but offered no actual evidence for why.
-Raffensperger’s response was biting: “If I was Senator Perdue, I’d be irritated I was in a runoff."
-The drama has some Republican strategists worried that the party is least-unified when it most needs to be to win Tuesday’s runoffs in two races that will determine which party controls the Senate.
+Raffensperger’s response was biting: “If I was Senator Perdue, I’d be irritated I was in a runoff.”
+The drama has some Republican strategists worried that the party is least unified when it most needs to be to win Tuesday’s runoffs in two races that will determine which party controls the Senate.

 He’s outing Republicans who have tried to pressure him to change results.
 In November, Raffensperger told The Post’s Gardner that Sen. Lindsey O. Graham (R-S.C.) called him and asked if he could toss thousands of mailed ballots based on baseless concerns about whether election workers properly confirmed voters’ signatures.
 Graham denied explicitly asking Raffensperger to throw out legal ballots, but Raffensperger was insistent: “It sure looked like he was wanting to go down that road,” he said.

 A few months later, Raffensperger is on a call with Trump that is being recorded.
-And the audio makes its way to The Washington Post and other outlets.
+And the audio makes its way to The Post and other outlets.

 He and his family have received death threats: “You better not botch this recount.
 Your life depends on it.”
 That’s one text he shared with The Post.
 His office has said his wife received threats they characterized as “sexualized.”
 Someone broke into one his adult children’s homes.

-As he the election, then three recounts confirming Biden’s narrow win in the state, Raffensperger accepted a security detail.
+As he presided over the election, then three recounts confirming Joe Biden’s narrow win in the state, Raffensperger accepted a security detail.

-He’s also defended election workers in his state, saying they are driven to accurately count results and not part of some deep-state conspiracy to swing the election for Biden.
+He’s also defended election workers in his state, saying they are driven to accurately count results and are not part of some deep-state conspiracy to swing the election for Biden.

 He’s become one of the most forceful voices against Trump and his Republican allies’ attempts to overturn the election.
 Raffensperger has pushed back against broad accusations that the election he presided over was somehow fraudulent.